How to Make Mini Watermelon Cups with Cranberry Mascarpone for the holiday season. This healthy fruit recipe can be served as an appetizer or snack.

 - ¼ cup cranberries pulsed in a food processor

-- 2 teaspoons sugar (honey and agave also work to sweeten the cranberries
+- 2 tsp sugar (honey and agave also work to sweeten the cranberries)

 - 1 cup mascarpone

-Use about ½ to 1 teaspoon of mixture in each watermelon well.
+- Use about ½ to 1 teaspoon of cranberry mascarpone mixture in each watermelon well.
 I rolled my cranberry mixture into balls so the presentation was pretty and also so the mixture went deep into each well.

 - Zest one orange and use as a garnish on each watermelon cup.

 - Tear pieces of basil and use them to garnish each watermelon cup.

 - Serve with a big old Watermelon loving smile!

 Be sure to scroll around my recipe index for more appetizer recipes, as well as holiday recipes too.